Venue: Council Chamber, Trafford Town Hall, Talbot Road, Stretford

 This is an opportunity for Members of Council to ask the Mayor, Members of the Executive or the Chairs of any Committee or Sub-Committee a question on notice under Procedure Rule 10.2.

-To consider a report of the Executive Member for Health and Wellbeing and Equalities.
+To consider a report of the Director of Legal and Governance.

 To consider the following motions submitted in accordance with Procedure Rule 11: